graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 ---

-Things have changed a fair bit since my last post back in May, and getting the latest and greatest ASP.NET vNext up and running with Mono is now reasonably straight foreward, so I thought I'd do a quick update on how to get up and running on Linux and OSX.
+Things have changed a fair bit since my last post back in May, and getting the latest and greatest ASP.NET vNext up and running with Mono is now reasonably straight foreward, so I thought I'd do a quick update on installing ASP.NET vNext on OSX and Linux.

 ### Install Mono